Taylor Swift: Cultural impact

-Wealth and other activities
+Wealth and endorsements

 Through her management company, TAS Rights Management, LLC, Swift has filed over 300 trademark applications in the US and holds more than 400 registrations worldwide, as of August 2025.
-Her filings include her name "Taylor Swift", her fanbase name "Swifties", album cover art and titles, tour names, lyrics, slogans, and her cats' names.
-Swift was listed by Forbes as the world's highest-paid musician in 2016 and 2019, the highest-paid female musician of the 2010s decade, and the highest-paid female musician of 2021 and 2022.
+Her filings include her name "Taylor Swift", her fanbase name "Swifties", album and tour titles, lyrics, slogans, artwork, and her cats' names.
+In 2026, Swift filed to trademark her voice and appearance against AI-generated reproductions, following unauthorized uses of her likeness in deepfake pornography and presidential election advertisements.